IhateCreatingUserNames2/OpenSkill/OpenSkillLib/Readme.md

 **All of this is EXPERIMENTAL, this is Prototype, a Proof of Concept.**

-**This code is based on the concepts described in academic papers, it may contains issues in replicating and integrating them**
+**This code is based on the concepts described in academic papers, it may contains issues in replicating and integrating them.**

-**Vector Injection is a Trick Thing, to do as S-pAth RAG did, one would need a LoRA to understand what it is being Injected, for NOW, i have DECIDED to only Steer it In the Optimal Direction, instead of Context Injection in the Attention matrix**
+**Vector Injection is a Trick Thing, to do as S-pAth RAG did, one would need a LoRA to understand what it is being Injected, for NOW, i have DECIDED to only Steer it In the Optimal Direction, instead of Context Injection in the Attention matrix, but the code can perform that with a few twerks.**

-**This code contains bugs and errors , just with caution**
+**This code contains bugs and errors , just with caution.**